 Call Type Operation method Call Type Make a call Receive a Call Private Call 1 In Standby Mode, press the [PTT]-key to initiate the call.
-When a Private Call is initiated, the screen displays: When a Private Call is received, the screen displays: When a Group Cell is initiated Mhan a Grann Callianna i and When a Group Call is initiated, the screen displays: When a Group Call is received, the screen displays: Group Call ^1 the screen displays. the screen displays. - / When an All Call is initiated, the screen displays: When an All Call is received, the screen displays: All Call 1
+When a Private Call is initiated, the screen displays: When a Private Call is received, the screen displays: Mhara Crana Callininiainta d When a Group Call is initiated, the screen displays: When a Group Call is received, the screen displays: Group Call 1 the screen displays. the screen displays. - / When an All Call is initiated, the screen displays: When an All Call is received, the screen displays: All Call 1

-) Not used within amateur radio networks
+\) Not used within amateur radio networks